 - May pay more in interest than a standard mortgage

-- Building delays put loan at risk for cancellation
+- Building delays put loan at risk of cancellation

 How the Loan Works

-The loan begins as a construction loan and once approved, you can use some of the proceeds to purchase the lot, and then, the builder is paid for each phase of construction.
-During the construction phase, you are provided the option of making interest only payments.
-During this phase interest rates are variable, but it can be changed to a fixed rate once construction on the home is complete.
+The loan begins as a construction loan and, once approved, you can use some of the proceeds to purchase the lot; then, the builder is paid for each phase of construction.
+During the construction phase, you are provided the option of making “interest only” payments.
+During this phase, interest rates are variable, but it can be changed to a fixed rate once construction on the home is complete.
 Once the building is done, your construction loan is rolled into a standard mortgage, available as 15 or 30 year terms.

 The Interest Rate on a Construction-to-Permanent Loan